The building where the Stirling Festival Theatre now makes its home was built in 1927 as a “community service building” at a cost of $25,000.

 Stirling Theatre’s upstairs hall immediately became a focal point for community social activities and meetings, ranging from the Women’s Institute to ballet classes.

 Beginning in 1936, until the late 50s, the auditorium served as Stirling’s movie theatre, but not many live performances were held in the 436 seat auditorium.

 Although the rest of the building was used for many purposes over the years, including Public Works, the Police Station, even the Jail, by 1982 the town was starting to think about a new, up-to-date public works building.
-And to accomplish that, the town fathers talked about tearing down the theatre.
+And to accomplish that, the town council talked about tearing down the theatre.

-The next big step forward in the development of the theatre came in November 1996 when Caroline Smith was hired full-time as the Artistic and Managing Director of the Stirling Festival Theatre.
-With help and support of huge team of volunteers and local craftsmen, the building was repaired, updated and generally made ready for its first summer of professional entertainment.
+The next big step forward in the development of the theatre came in November 1996 when Caroline Smith was hired full-time as the Artistic and Managing Director of the newly formed professional theatre company, Stirling Festival Theatre.
+With the help and support of massive team of volunteers and local craftspersons, the building was repaired, updated and made ready for its first summer of professional entertainment.

-SFT is proud of the continual growth in the membership rolls and business sponsorships, but mostly we are delighted to say that over 45,000 people come to Stirling every year to attend small town theatre with big time talent!
+SFT is proud of the growth in memberships and business sponsorships, but mostly we are delighted to say that over 45,000 people come to Stirling every year to attend “small town theatre with big time talent!”